 All new, incoming students both graduate and undergraduate on all campuses are required to complete an online and interactive sexual violence prevention program called Up2Us: Foundations.
 This course covers topics including Consent and healthy sexual communication, warning signs of sexual violence, how to intervene to prevent sexual violence, and resources.
-This program was created by University staff and students and was launched in Fall 2021. new, both graduate and undergraduate on all campuses called.
+This program was created by University staff and students and was launched in Fall 2021.

 The University's bystander intervention program, officially branded "Up2Us", teaches students to recognize situations that are potentially high-risk for violence and builds the confidence and skills necessary to increase proactive intervention with the goal of violence prevention.
 The workshop, which is peer-led, also teaches about healthy Consent, resource options and how to support survivors.
-In 2021, OPEN completed synchronous bystander intervention programs with approximately 3,500 University students in first year seminar classes.
-An asynchronous version of "Up2Us," is accessible via Canvas to the entire University community.
+In 2021, OPEN completed synchronous bystander intervention programs to approximately 3,500 University students in first year seminar classes.
+An asynchronous version of "Up2Us" is accessible via Canvas to the entire University community.
 Approximately 1,100 community members completed this version of the program in 2021.